shaloo/docs.arcana/docs/troubleshooting.md

 ### Configured social providers do not show up in the wallet UI with v1.0.0

-If you are using an older version of Arcana Auth SDK, simply upgrading the package to v1.0.0 is not sufficient.
-Your older app configuration settings will no longer work and if you bring up your wallet it will not show any of the configured social providers.
+If you are using an older version of the Arcana Auth SDK before v1.0.0, simply upgrading the package to v1.0.0 or beyond is not sufficient.
+Your older app configuration settings will no longer work.
+If you allow users to log in, their auth plug-and-play pop-up UI will not show any of the configured social providers.

-Please follow the instructions in the [Migration to v1.0.0 Guide]({{page.meta.arcana.root_rel_path}}/migration/main_auth_v1.0.1_migration.md) before integrating the latest Auth SDK.
+Please follow the instructions in the [Migration to v1.0.0 Guide]({{page.meta.arcana.root_rel_path}}/migration/main_auth_v1.0.1_migration.md) before integrating with v1.0.0 Auth SDK.
+We highly recommend that you use the latest Auth SDK.

-If you continue to the issue after migrating properly, please double-check the **{{config.extra.arcana.app_address}}** that is specified at the time of instantiating the `AuthProvider`.
+If your app users continue to see the same issue of social providers not showing after migrating properly, please double-check the **{{config.extra.arcana.app_address}}** that is specified at the time of instantiating the `AuthProvider`.
 If you are using v1.0.0, and do not explicitly specify any `network` value while instantiating the `AuthProvider`, then by default 'Mainnet' is selected.
 In this case, make sure you provide the **{{config.extra.arcana.app_address}}** assigned to your app's 'Mainnet' configuration profile.
 If you specify the wrong **{{config.extra.arcana.app_address}}** then you will not see the social providers when the wallet UI comes up after login.

 If you choose to specify the `network` parameter as the 'testnet', then make sure you specify the **{{config.extra.arcana.app_address}}** corresponding to the 'Testnet' configuration profile of your app from the dashboard.